-Once issued, the authorization is valid only in the requesting school district, BOCES, charter or approved facility school.
+Once issued, the authorization is valid in any accepting Colorado school district, BOCES, charter and approved facility school.

-Are you ready to be a sub?
-The Substitute Boot Camp is a FREE, virtual seminar specifically designed to support, assist and encourage substitute teachers with starting their first day on the job.
-The Substitute Boot Camp is an excellent resource for currently authorized substitute teachers and individuals who are in-process of obtaining their substitute authorization.
+Are you ready to be a sub in Colorado schools?
+The Substitute Boot Camp is a FREE, virtual course specifically designed to support, assist and encourage substitute teachers with starting their first day on the job.
+The Substitute Boot Camp is also an excellent resource for currently authorized substitute teachers and individuals who are in-process of obtaining their substitute authorization.
 Participants will learn about their roles and responsibilities as a substitute teacher, including:

 - Understanding and executing academic lesson plans